internetarchive/sandcrawler/proposals/2021-10-28_grobid_refs.md

 We may want to do re-parsing of references from sources other than `crossref`, so there is a generic `grobid_refs` table.
-But it is also common to fetch both the crossref metadata and any re-parsed references together, so as a convience there is a PostgreSQL view (virtual table) that includes both a crossref metadata record and parsed citations, if available.
-If downstream code cares a lot about having the refs and record be in sync, the `source_ts` field on `grobid_refs` can be matched againt the `indexed` column of `crossref` (or the `.indexed.date-time` JSON field in the record itself).
+But it is also common to fetch both the crossref metadata and any re-parsed references together, so as a convenience there is a PostgreSQL view (virtual table) that includes both a crossref metadata record and parsed citations, if available.
+If downstream code cares a lot about having the refs and record be in sync, the `source_ts` field on `grobid_refs` can be matched against the `indexed` column of `crossref` (or the `.indexed.date-time` JSON field in the record itself).

 Remember that DOIs should always be lower-cased before querying, inserting,